cdklabs/cdk-data-zone/API.md

 - *Type:* string

-The identifier of a blueprint with which an environment profile is created.
+The identifier of a blueprint with which an environment profile, or a custom environment is created.

 ---